betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 Websites | Link to websites separated by commas, *Format : [website name1] (url1), [website name2] (url2)*
 Focus | Custom focus area - this is a 3 word description of the focus area of the article, *Format: focus area1, focus area2.*

-###### *Mutliple resources of the assorted type*
+###### *Multiple resources of the assorted type*

 Many times, a curated article may have a collection of various types of resources.
 In that case, it may be difficult to create a table at the very start of the article for these different types of entities.
 So, please create tables as and when needed throughout the article.
 An example of this is the curated content article, titled *[A Collection of Resources for Sustaining Open Source Software](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/OSSSustainabilityResources.md)*, located in the curated content directory

-### Main Body text
-1. Contains one or more paragraph about the resource.
-2. Whenever resource is mentioned in deck or body text in verbatim, it needs to be italicized
-3. Its good for body text to go into details of why the resource is interesting and to what audience.
-4. This text should not be a copy-paste from a website.
-Rather, please write this in your own words to avoid legal issues
+#### Description

+The description is usually two-three paragraphs of text.

+In the description on the article, usually towards the end, depending on the nature of the curated content, a logo and/or references to the article may be inserted.

-### Logo declaration
+##### Logo declaration
 Images for content are stored in a different repository (and not the main repo).
 There are several reasons for this decision which this guide will not delve into.
-Logos, in curated articles, may be present at the end on the article.
+Logos, in curated articles, may be present towards the end of the main body description.
 This is especially relevant for organizations, websites etc. To reference the logos in the article, we upload them to a specific bssw.io images directory and then reference the logo from the curated content article.
 1. Please upload logo to https://github.com/betterscientificsoftware/images.
 2. Add following text with url to end of body text in the article * < img src='url to image file in the images directory' class='logo' / > *
 3. Please ensure we have permission to use the logo